sezan92/sezan92.github.io/_posts/2025-05-02-RL-course2-w3-blog.md

 # build up the imagination and tie it to the midfielder passing to the forward.
 # monte-carlo? how to differentiate with monte-carlo?

-TODO: think about difference with monte-carlo
+TODO: think about difference with monte-carlo: done

+Update i have got intution idea from Gemini
+TODO: update the intuitive idea from Gemini.
+TODO: unsure share the prompt?